vrk-kpa/suomifi-ui-components/src/core/Form/TimeInput/TimeInput.md

 The `<TimeInput>` component is used to input times.
-It consists of two inputs (hours and minutes) which are labelled and visually presented together as one input.
+It looks and behaves similarly to a regular `<TextInput>` but has the following autocomplete features:

+**On blur:**

+- If the user types 1 or 2 characters which are valid hours (0-24), the time will be autocompleted.
+A leading zero will also be removed.
+  - E.g. 14 --> 14.00
+  - E.g. 09 --> 9.00
+- If the user types 4 characters which form a valid "military time" value, the dot `.` character will be added as a separator.
+  - E.g. 1400 --> 14.00

+**On change:**

+- If the user types the colon `:` character, it will immediately get replaced with the dot `.` character.
+Dot is the correct time separator character in the Finnish language.

+--

 TimeInput is typically used together with [DateInput](/#/Components/DateInput).